-This program assumes that you are already a technology-integrating teacher, who models NETS-T standards.
-The program is designed to support your growth to a NETS-TF (technology facilitator) level.
+This program assumes that you are already a technology-integrating teacher, who models ISTE Standards for Educators.
+The program is designed to support your growth to a ISTE-C (technology coach) level.

 Students may apply for the Computer Technology Endorsement from the Ohio Department of Education after completing the 16 hours of coursework identified for this credential.
 In addition, students completing the identified EDFI courses (6300, 6400, and 6960) will receive the K-12 Online Teaching and Learning Certificate.

 Program strength and uniqueness

 - Focus on customized, individualized coursework to meet each student’s unique needs and interests.

 - Students are supported in using course projects to transform their current classrooms in innovative, practical ways.

 - Courses taught by distinguished, nationally-recognized tenured faculty with expertise in e-learning, digital divide, dynamic media and 21st century innovative teaching/learning issues.

 - Program graduates lead in state and national initiatives including Straight-A grant projects,

 This is a sample of a course sequence for a cohort that starts in Fall semester.
 The first 6 courses are those for the Computer Technology Endorsement Certificate.

 Computer Endorsement (16 Credit Hours)